 I blinked and suddenly it was summer, at least in fact, if not in feel.
 It's been pretty grey, wet, and misty late of late, but thankfully, we've had a few nice days to take the Long Low Ladies to the beach.
-The day job has finally slowed down enough to let me catch up … Continue reading Sumer Is Icumen In, bonus words
+The day job has finally slowed down enough to let me catch up … Continue reading Sumer Is Icumen In, bonus niceness

 The weeks have been flying by, as they tend to do when the weather is glorious and the air is redolent of flowers.
 Even Fiesta Island Dog Park has gone super-bloom-y!
 This is the Least Tern nesting area that is open to frolicking doggos when it's not nesting season.
 They mowed most of the island … Continue reading The uncertain glory of an April day